 As the owner, it’s your responsibility to ensure the responsible disposal of such items.
 Fortunately, there are several environmentally-friendly methods available, and we’re here to assist you!

 How can I dispose of a TV responsibly?

-The first option is to donate or sell your TV.
-You must first inspect your TV for signs of damage.
+To begin with, the first option is to donate or sell your TV.
+Before considering this option, however, you must first inspect your TV for signs of damage.
 If the screen is not broken, all the cords and remotes appear to be in order and the picture looks fine, you may consider this option.

-You can donate the item to a friend, relative or even to local charities.
-Less-fortunate individuals would greatly appreciate a decent functioning TV, even if it is an older model.
+In addition, you can donate the item to a friend, relative, or even local charities.
+Furthermore, less-fortunate individuals would greatly appreciate a decent functioning TV, even if it is an older model.

-Selling your TV on auction sites is another great option.
-You can advertise it through newspapers or another print publication.
+Alternatively, selling your TV on auction sites is another great option.
+Moreover, you can advertise it through newspapers or other print publications.

-Another way to dispose of your TV responsibly is by recycling it.
+Recycling your TV is another way to dispose of it responsibly.
 You may take it to the next Currys PC World or recycling centre.
 If you have trouble locating the nearest places to recycle your electrical item, Recycle Now’s Recycling Locator tool can help you find one quickly.